About RHA

 The Residence Hall Association was formed in 1992 through a merger of the North Campus Association and the South Campus Association.
 The new organization affiliated itself with the National Association of College and University Residence Halls (NACURH) and the regional Central Atlantic Affiliate for College and University Residence Halls (CAACURH).
 RHA has grown in size and scope since the original merger and is now one of the largest student organizations on campus.

-In the summer of 2020, in response to COVID-19 and impact on residents, councils were re-lined to better serve and support the student leadership representation for the duration of the pandemic.
-This lead to new councils being formed that were two councils joined together for the time being.
+In the summer of 2019, a new community council was formed.
+The Triangle Apartments Community Council split from the Upperclass Community Council.
+In the summer of 2020, in response to COVID-19 and its impact on residents, councils were re-lined to better serve and support the student leadership representation for the duration of the pandemic.
+This lead to the merging of Cedar and Magnolia residential communities to form Cedar Magnolia Community Council.

 Organizational Structure